Chicago-Area Albums of the Mid 60s to Early 1970s

 Ill-formatted and Sprawling Timeline of Chicago Bands

 The city of Chicago was certainly large enough to have its own scene and sound, like Detroit or San Francisco, but what it had was far weaker.
 Few of these bands are remembered today in a flattering way (think of Chicago's 80s ballads), which is appropriate.
-Most of them, even if they started off with harder sounds, eventually turned to lame pop, again and again (New Colony Six, Chicago, even the Buckinghams used to rock).
-Plus, even though the area had a pile of late 60s pop hits, these bands were not able to maintain any momentum beyond 1968 or so.
-What I am going to call the First Wave bands (The Buckinghams, The Cryan' Shames, The American Breed) were unable to adapt to harder times, and fizzled into pop.
+Most of them turned to lame pop even if they started off with harder sounds (New Colony Six, Chicago, even the Buckinghams used to rock).
+Even though the area had a pile of late 60s pop hits, these bands were unable to maintain any momentum beyond 1968 or so.
+What I am going to call the First Wave bands (The Buckinghams, The Cryan' Shames, The American Breed) could not adapt to harder times, and fizzled into pop.
 Even harder garage bands like the Shadows of Knight and New Colony Six sold out within a few years.
-Plus, the "Chicago Sound," which involving horns and some more jazzy chords and was pioneered by the Buckinghams on "Kind of a Drag," became quickly dated.
-It later evolved into the jazz-rock parts of the more professional sounding Second Wave (loosely Chicago, the Flock, Illinois Speed Press), showing up in the first two's sound, but otherwise became the MOR sound of the moment.
+The "Chicago Sound," which involving horns and some more jazzy chords and was pioneered by the Buckinghams on "Kind of a Drag," became quickly dated.
+It evolved into the jazz-rock parts of the more professional sounding Second Wave (loosely Chicago, the Flock, Illinois Speed Press, Madura), showing up in the first two's sound, but otherwise became the MOR sound of the moment.

 I partially attribute this odd and persistent shift into pop to two influential producers on the scene - James William Guercio (one-time Chad & Jeremy bassist) and Bill Traut (one-time jazz saxophonist and law school graduate).
 Guercio took over the Buckinghams, and got them some hits but also ran them into the ground with his awful arrangements and songs.
 With the subsequent explosion of White Horn Rock at the tail end of the 60s, Guercio became famous for producing both Chicago and Blood, Sweat & Tears.
 Traut is less known.
 He originally made it big with the Shadows of Knight, which he recorded in their own instrumental squalor.
 But after the Buckinghams vaulted up the charts, Traut and pianist/arranger Eddie Higgins were soon clogging pop albums with horns and strings, burying their bands' skills.
 The American Breed typifies this - they had no opportunities to really display their talents (assuming they had some) but still scored some hits with songs like "Bend Me Shape Me" before cratering within the next few years.
 (Other bands like the New Colony Six crippled themselves with horns).
 Traut's bands also seemed to rely on outside sources for songwriting, with ugly results.
 Still later, Traut introduced Styx to the world, which is like being a demon's midwife.